Before the consult

 How do I pay?

-Prepayment is required to book any consultations (whether initial or follow up and whether in clinic or via Telehealth).
+Prepayment is required to book any consultations (whether it is an initial or follow up consult).
 Consultation prepayments are done at the time of booking, usually over the phone, and our Patient Care Team will take your debit/credit card details to process payment.

 How do I send you my referral?

-Via email to email@example.com or fax 02 9167 7191.
-In some cases, your medical clinic where you obtained the referral from may be able to fax the referral to CDA.
+You can submit your referral using our online form here.
+Alternatively, you can submit your referral via email to firstname.lastname@example.org or fax 02 9167 7191.
+In some cases, your medical clinic where you obtained the referral from may be able to fax the referral to CDA Clinics.

-How can medical practitioners get access to medical cannabis?
+How can medical practitioners get access to plant medicine?

-If medicinal cannabis is deemed clinically suitable for a patient, medical practitioners can apply through the TGA’s Special Access Scheme (SAS) or Authorised Prescriber scheme for approval to access certain products for that patient.
-If the patient is eligible, their GP can provide them with a prescription for a medicinal cannabis product which they can have fulfilled at a pharmacy.
+If plant medicine is deemed clinically suitable for a patient, medical practitioners can apply through the TGA’s Special Access Scheme (SAS) or Authorised Prescriber scheme for approval to access certain products for that patient.
+If the patient is eligible, their GP can provide them with a prescription for a plant-based product which they can have fulfilled at a pharmacy.

-To start confidently prescribing medicinal cannabis to patients, medical practitioners can register on the CanView platform to receive free educational resources and view the largest range of medical cannabis products in Australia.
+To start confidently prescribing alternative medicine to patients, medical practitioners can register on the CanView platform to receive free educational resources and view the largest range of plant-based products in Australia.